SyntheticTurtle/SynergyFireworks/README.md

 7/29 Chose a restaurant as a business model, started coming up with some objects for this model

+7/30 Switched from a restaurant business model to an online computer parts store, made an ERD for this business model

 Tommy N
 notes:
 7/28 Doing a few badges on Trailhead, Started thinking about what business to do for Project0, possibly a frozen yogurt shop